5th Foreign Infantry Regiment: Polynesia

 The end French nuclear experimentations led to the program disappearing of the regiment.
 Since March 1997, with the end of the last campaign trial, the regiment garrisoned at Hao within 900 km of Tahiti.
-The regiment retook the vocation « Génie » (Engineer).
-After being placed under the orders of the director general of the center of nuclear experimentation (DIRCEN), the regiment passed on August 1, 1998 under the subordination of superior French command of Polynesia (COM SUP) at the corps of the sovereign forces.
+The regiment retook the vocation "Génie" (Engineer).
+After being placed under the orders of the director general of the center of nuclear experimentation (DIRCEN), the regiment passed on August 1, 1998, under the subordination of superior French command of Polynesia (COM SUP) at the corps of the sovereign forces.

 The regiment counted then 250 men spread in two companies.
 The command base and support company, (CCBS) strong with 105 men regrouped all the necessary services to the proper march of the regiment: headquarter staff, operations bureau, and human resources directorate, administrative and technical services.
 Certain functions made call for the participation of civilian enterprises under contract manufacturers.
 The works company (CT), the main spear of the regiment, strong with 145 men, was organized in four combat and works section, an equipment section where specific public works equipments were regrouped.
 The latter counted a barracks section and insured the maritime transboarding operations with its own respective naval transit section.

 The 5th Foreign Regiment 5e RE participated to the development of Polynesia and, by convention between State Defense and the Territory, the regiment contributed to many development programs on the territory.
 The field works type consisted to build airstrips to open up the most isolated atoll s.
-These field work types were designated as « field cooperation ».
+These field work types were designated as "field cooperation".

 In addition, the 5th Foreign Regiment 5e RE was able to intervene on behalf of the sovereign forces.
 This mission consisted of two wings: the participation to exercises, maneuvers and turning presence, organized by the COM.SUP and the intervention to aid local populations in case of natural calamity.
 Nevertheless, the end of nuclear trials and the restructuring of the armies marked the end of the service of the regiment.
 The foreign regiment's companies were placed in dormant phase one after the other, with the dissolution of the regiment programmed to take place in July 2000.
 On September 23, 2000, lieutenant-colonel Arnault, the last regimental commander, brought back the flag colors of the foreign regiment to the 1st Foreign Regiment, where the latter joined the illustrious legion predecessors in the crypt at the French Foreign Legion Museum at Aubagne, France.

 While the sites of Moruroa and Fangataufa were presently returned to nature; there are military domains in existence whose accesses are strictly controlled.
 Turning units maintain on Moruroa a section of 25 men (generally, legionnaires) charged with guarding and monitoring the sites.
 Sections are relieved every couple of months.
 These sections also ensure the maintenance of telemetry installations which control the quality of the environment.

+Mayotte

+On June 1, 2024 the Foreign Legion Detachment in Mayotte became the 5th Foreign Regiment.